mccright/rrl_staging/AudioBooks/README.md

 eBook:
 By [A.G.
 Riddle](https://www.agriddle.com/about-expanded)  ( – )

-Reading Notes: Tremendous exaggerations, physics-be-damned...
+Reading Notes: Oversimplification of leading large, diverse organizations; *magic* science and technology, tremendous exaggerations, physics-be-damned, nearly one-dimensional characters, and unwavering optimism about the people of the world working together toward common goals...
 But action throughout.
-If you like some 'B' action movies, maybe this story will be for you.
-I am confident that this is not for everyone.
+If you like science fiction aaction 'B' movies, maybe this story will be for you.
+I am confident that it is not for everyone.

 Expanded Author's Note for Winter World: https://www.agriddle.com/winter-extras